 When Home Mortgage Refinancing Is Not a Good Idea

-However, if you need a refresher on how home mortgage refinancing works before weighing the pros and cons, get the facts by reviewing "Mortgage Refinancing Basics."
-Generally speaking, you should avoid refinancing your mortgage if you’ll waste money and increase risk.
+In general, you should avoid refinancing your mortgage if you’ll waste money and increase risk.
 It’s easy to fall into the traps below, so make sure you steer clear of these common mistakes.

 Extending a Loan’s Term